Frequently Asked Questions

 Will pursuing a graduate degree improve my GPA?

 Didactic graduate coursework may be used in calculating the last 45 credit GPA.

 Where do I obtain an application and when do they become available?

-The VMCAS application will be available approximately June 7 (aavmc.org/Students-Applicants-and-Advisors/Veterinary-Medical-College-Application-Service.aspx).
-The ISU-CVM supplemental will be available approximately June 7 (vetmed.iastate.edu/academics/prospective-students/admissions).
+The VMCAS application will be available early June (aavmc.org/Students-Applicants-and-Advisors/Veterinary-Medical-College-Application-Service.aspx).
+The ISU-CVM supplemental will be available at approximately the same time (vetmed.iastate.edu/academics/prospective-students/admissions).
 Both applications must be completed online.

 Is a supplemental application required?

 ISU-CVM requires all applicants to complete an online supplemental application.
-It will be available approximately June 7 (vetmed.iastate.edu/academics/prospective-students/admissions).
+It will be available in early June (vetmed.iastate.edu/academics/prospective-students/admissions).

 May I apply before I have completed all the required preveterinary coursework?